-Education: WSSC Water conducts free environmental education programming for more than 2,500 school-aged children a year.
-Through partnerships with local school districts and environmental non-profit organizations WSSC Water staff have assisted with the professional development of over 200 educators.
+Education: WSSC Water annually conducts free environmental education programming for more than 2,500 school-aged children.
+Through partnerships with local school districts and environmental non-profit organizations WSSC Water staff have assisted with the professional development of over 200 educators a year.
 Educators learn about issues facing local waterways, the importance of source water protection, and how to bring these topics into their classrooms.
-In partnership with a local school district, WSSC Water provided resources and training to 150 high school biology teachers on the impacts of winter salting on source water.

 Source Water Protection: The Patuxent Watershed Protectors program is a community service opportunity for local groups to adopt one of WSSC Water's recreation areas to assist in keeping our two Patuxent River drinking water reservoirs trash free.
 These reservoirs serve as the drinking water source for one-third of WSSC Water's customers but are also popular outdoor recreation areas.
+WSSC Water has convened regional outreach, technical and policy committees focused on reducing winter deicing products and their negative impact on our drinking water sources and the environment.